WASdev/sample.rxjava/README.md

 # RxJava with Liberty

 This sample contains a WebSockets endpoint that used the RxJava APIs.
-It goes hand-in-hand with the [Introduction to using RxJava with WebSphere Liberty] (TBD) article published on WASdev.
+It goes hand-in-hand with the [Introduction to using RxJava with WebSphere Liberty] (https://developer.ibm.com/wasdev/docs/introduction-to-using-rxjava-with-websphere-liberty/) article published on WASdev.

 * Building and running this sample:
     * on the [command line](/docs/Using-cmd-line.md)